 How do you make decisions about right and wrong in your life?
 Philosophers often proclaim that truth is relative and there are no moral absolutes, so how can we know if the choices we make are right or wrong?
 How do we know we’re any better than the criminals trying to dupe the unsuspecting and naïve with bogus schemes?

 As we become adults and acquire the power to make bigger and more significant decisions, each of us is faced with the challenge of determining what standards will shape those decisions.
 Judgments must always be based upon some standard, so what standards will guide us as we make the decisions that affect our lives and our relationships?

 But experience shows us that humans don’t all reason in the same way.
 What one person values can be very different from what another person values.
-The supporters of the ISIS-led insurgency in the Middle East believe it is moral to torture and brutally murder those who oppose their goals, while the rest of the world is repulsed by their savagery.
+The supporters of the ISIS-led insurgency in the Middle East believed it is moral to torture and brutally murder those who oppose their goals, while the rest of the world was repulsed by their savagery.